groupdocs/docs.groupdocs.com/content/viewer-net/developer-guide/advanced-usage/how-to/how-to-get-an-output-stream-when-viewing-a-document.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---

-# How to get an output stream when viewing a document

 By default GroupDocs.Viewer saves output results to the local disk but we also provide a way to save output results into a stream.

 There are three interfaces that we can utilize: